syncfusion-content/winui-docs/winui/Barcode/Getting-Started.md

 ## Symbology

-You can set the required symbology to the barcode based on input value by initializing the respective Symbology instance in [Symbology](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Controls.Barcode.SfBarcode.html#Syncfusion_UI_Xaml_Controls_Barcode_SfBarcode_Symbology) property.
+You can set the required symbology to the barcode based on input value by initializing the respective symbology instance using [Symbology](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Controls.Barcode.SfBarcode.html#Syncfusion_UI_Xaml_Controls_Barcode_SfBarcode_Symbology) property.
 In the following code snippet, the QR code has been set as the barcode symbology.

 {% tabs %}
 {% highlight xaml %}